warengonzaga/hashnode-blog-backup/ckx3fra520ie3zvs1gtli5znr.md

 7 awesome is my latest tech blog series where I'm gonna share the top list of anything related to software engineering.
 Have a list in mind let me know in the comments below! 😉 Let's start!

 Today I'm gonna share with you the top 7 awesome web animation libraries and frameworks you should know as a software developer. 🤯 These are the web animation that might help you in your current and future projects.
-Let go straight to the content right away! 😅
+Let's go straight to the content right away! 😅

 ## ✨ The 7 Awesome